mbreaux2023/UnityLootGenerator/WrittenResponse.md

 **TODO: Complete this section**

 Result of the second call:
-The result of calling with a Dagger object is that a dagger sprite gets displayed
+The result of calling would randomly select a sprite